zhangwei22/machine-learning/machine_learning_in_action/README.md

-This project is study for 《Machine Learning in Action》
+This modul is study for 《Machine Learning in Action》